CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Error Handling and Exceptions.md

 > Looks at whether each line (or statement) of the program was executed at least once in the tests.

 > [!info] Branch Coverage
-> Measures what percentage of the control points (i.e. conditions) in some code being tested were executed in all possible ways by a set of tests of it (for example if an if statement was tested when it was true or false).
+> Measures what percentage of the control points (i.e. conditions) in some code being tested were executed in all possible ways by a set of tests of it (for example if an if statement was tested when it was both true and false).

 > [!info] Path Coverage
 > Measures what percentage of all the different execution sequences through some code were executed by a set of tests of it (for example, all possible execution sequences of a method must be tested).